claudioDcv/django-rest-table/README.markdown

 ## This Table is create in vanilla javascript, no required dependencies

 ### Dependence Optional
-- Bootstrap 3 or 4
+- css Bootstrap 3 or 4

 ### Setup
 - minimun config in `settings.py`